JohnEarnest/Decker/docs/format.md

 - `animated` an integer; if nonzero, this widget will be sent a `view[]` event on each frame (60hz).
 The default is `0`.
 - `volatile` an integer; if nonzero, this widget does not serialize its _value state_: the `value` attribute of buttons, fields, sliders or grids, the `scroll` attribute of fields or grids, the `row` and `col` attribute of grids, and the image content of a canvas.
 The default is `0`.
 - `font` a string corresponding to the ID of a _Font Record_, used for drawing any text on this widget.
+- `pattern` an integer pattern index controlling the appearance of the widget.
+For buttons or compact sliders, defaults to 32; otherwise defaults to 1.
 - `script` a number or string corresponding to a `{script:ID}` chunk, representing event handlers applying to this widget.

 Each `type` of widget has its own additional optional fields: